Save OSS Update – March 6, 2025

 • Protest before School Board Meeting Feb 12, 2025 | 4:30 pm

-The Recall Team is holding a protest at the next Pacifica School Board Meeting to demand board resignations.
+Join the protest at the next Pacifica School Board Meeting.
 Bring your signs and noisemakers.
 Where: District Office at 375 Reina del Mar Ave.
 Pacifica, CA

 Save OSS Update – February 11, 2025